xut806/AC215_ByteBites/README.md

 - **Gradient Accumulation Steps**: `4`  (accumulates gradients across multiple steps to reduce memory load.)
 - **Warmup Steps**: `10%` of total training steps.

+We finetuned Llama use gup on GCP with nvidia-tesla-A100.

 ## LLM: RAG

 - **Overview**: In this part, we implement the RAG workflow for generating recipes based on user queries.